Sapioit-com/nwjs-example-apps/README.md

 # Example apps for NW.js

-Here are some sample apps for [nw.js](https://github.com/nwjs/nw.js), Other example apps for nw.js can be found [here](https://github.com/zcbenz/nw-sample-apps).
+Some other sample apps for nw.js are [https://github.com/nwjs/nw.js](here),<br/>
+Other example apps for nw.js can be found [https://github.com/zcbenz/nw-sample-apps](here).

 Please visit [nw.js group](http://groups.google.com/group/nwjs-general) for discussions.